walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

   Play a Cat's Meow sound for each player.
 */
 var utils = require('utils');
+var players = utils.players();
+var sounds = require('sounds');
-utils.foreach( server.onlinePlayers, function( player ) {
+utils.foreach( players, function( player ) {
-    player.playSound(player.location,
-                     org.bukkit.Sound.CAT_MEOW,
-                     1,
-                     1);
+  sounds.catMeow( player );
 } );
 ```

 ### Exercise
 Try changing the above function so that different sounds are played
 instead of a Cat's Meow.
-You'll need to lookup the [CanaryMod API's
-Sound class][soundapi] to see all of the possible sounds that can be
+To see all of the possible sounds that can be
-played.
+played, load the sounds module at the in-game prompt using the following statement:

+    /js var sounds = require('sounds');

+... then type `/js sounds.` and press the TAB key to see a list of all possible sounds.

 Loops are a key part of programming in any language.
 Javascript
 provides `for` and `while` statements for looping and many javascript